 Research Blog

-Thyroid Biomarkers: Thyroid Binding Globulin (TBG)
+Thyroid Biomarkers: Thyroxine-Binding Globulin (TBG)

 Optimal Takeaways

-Thyroid binding globulin (TBG) is the primary carrier of T3 and T4 in the blood, serving as a transporter and a stabilizing factor for thyroid hormones.
+Thyroxine-binding globulin (TBG) is the primary carrier of T3 and T4 in the blood, serving as a transporter and a stabilizing factor for thyroid hormones.
 Levels can be decreased with hyperthyroidism, malnutrition, low protein levels, increased protein losses via the kidney, significant stress, steroids, and other medications.
 Levels can be increased with hypothyroidism, phthalate exposure, hormone therapy, hepatitis, and certain medications.

 Low TBG is associated with acquired and inherited TBG deficiency (Chakravarthy 2022), hyperthyroidism (Azad 2011), hypoproteinemia, malnutrition, malabsorption, nephrotic syndrome, ovarian failure, testosterone-producing tumors, protein-losing enteropathies, significant stress, and certain drugs including steroids, androgens, propranolol, phenytoin, and danazol (Pagana 2021).